DevScholar/c-for-js-devs/src/language/index.md

 # Language

-This sections compares JavaScript and Rust language features.
+This sections compares JavaScript and C language features.